Herbert Larkin: Palm Valley Expedition

 In early 1928, Larkin had fuel supplies carried by camel train from Oodnadatta to Alice Springs, establishing depots along the route.
 On 4 July, Larkin and Frank Neale set off in two of Larkin's planes, to fly from Melbourne into Palm Valley, Northern Territory.
-After two days flight in, they spent about ten days exploration while contacting missionaries in the vicinity of Hermannsburg; the flight out took another four days.
+After two days of flight in, they spent about ten days exploration while contacting missionaries in the vicinity of Hermannsburg; the flight out took another four days.
 The flight seems to have been a survey preliminary to developing the Palm Valley into a resort or vacation center with government help.

 Downfall

-A contemporary description of Larkin noted that his glaring deepest eyes and pinched mouth displayed his impatience and lack of tact.
+A contemporary description of Larkin noted that his glaring deepset eyes and pinched mouth displayed his impatience and lack of tact.
 Certainly, his public accusation of corruption against the secretary for the Department of Defence Malcolm Lindsay Shepherd in February 1929 was a decidedly undiplomatic means of furthering a government-supported business.
 The subsequent enquiry clearing Shepherd redounded to Larkin's detriment.

 In 1932, Larkin helped establish the Australian Air Convention as a means of forming national aviation policies.
 In December 1933, this unincorporated non-governmental body distributed 1,300 copies of a circular, including one mailed to Shepherd's successor, Sir George Pearce.
 The circular concerned the methods used to grant government contracts without requests for tenders.

 On 26 January 1934, the Western Mining Corporation and four of its directors sued the members of the Australian Air Convention, alleging false and malicious accusations contained in the circular by the convention had damaged both Western and its directors.
 When the case went to trial in June 1934, Larkin and Convention Chairman W. T. Shaw attempted to prove they had no malicious intent.
 WMC's counsel entered into evidence both Larkin's unsuccessful prior accusation of Secretary Shepherd and a letter alleging corruption addressed to the Bribery and Secret Commissions Prevention League.
 WMC's Company Secretary and three members of the Board of Directors testified there were no aerial survey contract discussions.
 The three other members of the Convention publicly disavowed the circular and were dropped from the suit.
 The final weight of the ensuing loss of the suit fell entirely upon Larkin and Shaw.
 Their subsequent bankruptcies left Larkin as a salaried manager in his own liquidated company, Larkin Aircraft Supply Company.
 Larkin subsequently left for Europe in 1937.